Human-First-Labs/self-track/README.md

 # self-track

-A simple, secure and safe way to keep track of what you are working on, currently on Windows and Linux.
+A simple, secure and safe way to keep track of what you are working on when using your computer.

 # Distributions

-Current Version: 0.1.0
+Current Version: 0.2.0

 Obtainable from right here - https://github.com/MomoRazor/self-track/releases